Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Large bee-flies fly from late March to the end of May and look like a cross between a bee and a giant mosquito.
 Even though they have a long thin tongue (proboscis) that looks like it could hurt, bee-flies do not sting nor spread disease and are harmless to humans.

 The long proboscis is actually used for feeding on flower nectar.
 These bee mimics hum and hover in front of flowers like bees but, unlike bees, when they feed they perch on the flower with their long legs.

 The other main difference between the two is that bee-flies have a single pair of wings, whereas bees have two.

-'I have a large soft (and fluffy) spot for these flies,' Dr McAlister wrote in her blog last year.
+'I have a large soft (and fluffy) spot for these flies,' says Dr McAlister.
 'They have the most fascinating ecology.
 They're parasites of bees and wasps, they're some of the earliest flies to emerge in the season and, I think, some of the most attractive.